gary-liguoliang/notes/_posts/2017-04-15-google-domain-is-not-serving.md

  and it works.

  ## conclusion
-  - prefer to use a gmail instead of a xx@my-domain.com
+  - prefer to use a gmail instead of a xx@my-domain.com in your whois info
   - update you whois info promptly.